SCHEDULE A TOUR AT EVERGREEN

 - 51,000 children attend North Carolina’s charter schools.
 Western North Carolina has 14 charter schools and educates 3,747 children (three of which are in Buncombe County and educate about 1,000 children).

-- Charter schools have a performance contract with the state, which holds them accountable for fiscal health as well as high academic standards.
-Their charter is renewed every five to ten years through a charter renewal process.
-They are also held accountable for N.C. testing standards and the requirements of federal No Child Left Behind law.
+- Charter schools have a performance contract with the state, which holds us accountable for fiscal health as well as high academic standards.
+Our charter is renewed every five to ten years through a charter renewal process.
+We are also held accountable for N.C. testing standards and the requirements of federal No Child Left Behind law.

 - Charter school teachers cite curriculum autonomy, parent/teacher partnership, and collaborative decision making as reasons for higher job satisfaction than reported by district school teachers.

-- Charter schools meet the needs of students who are falling through the cracks in traditional schools, including special needs students and the academically gifted.
+- Charter schools meet the needs of students who are falling through the cracks in traditional schools, including students with educational needs and the academically gifted.

 - While North Carolina district schools receive millions of dollars a year in capital expense outlays, charter schools receive none of this funding.